vojtech-balek/llm-features/README.md

 # LLM Extraction of Interpretable Features from Text

 This repository contains the code and supplementary materials for the scientific article **"LLM Extraction of Interpretable Features from Text."** The aim of this project is to demonstrate how large language models (LLMs) can be used to extract interpretable features from textual data.
+We further demonstrate the use of these interpretable features with action rules.

 ## Table of Contents